jcmunozmora/returning_home/README.md

 ### Journal of Development Studies
 ###

-This repository contains the replication codes and files for our article Returning Home After Civil War: Food security and nutrition among Burundian households published at Journal of Development Studies (2017).
+This repository contains the replication codes in STATA and dataset for our article Returning Home After Civil War: Food security and nutrition among Burundian households published at Journal of Development Studies (2017).

 ## Original DataSet - CWIQ Burundi (2006)